abhay1704/notes_keeper/README.md

 <br />

 ## About the Project
--This is a very good app to use it as collection of short notes.
+- This is a very good app to use it as collection of short notes.
--This is made with help of firebase so will work properly in online-mode only.
+- This is made with help of firebase so will work properly in online-mode only.
--It has lots of color to makes notes beautiful.
+- It has lots of color to makes notes beautiful.

 ##  Screenshots
    <div>